intel/ai-reference-models/benchmarks/image_recognition/tensorflow/densenet169/README.md

    ```

 3. Clone the [intelai/models](https://github.com/intelai/models) repo
-    and then run the benchmarking scripts for either benchmarking throughput,
+    and then run the model scripts for either online or batch inference or accuracy.
-    latency or accuracy.
 For --dataset-location in accuracy run, please use the ImageNet validation data path from step 1.
-    Each benchmark run has user configurable arguments separated from regular arguments by '--' at the end of the command.
+    Each model run has user configurable arguments separated from regular arguments by '--' at the end of the command.
     Unless configured, these arguments will run with default values.
-Below are the example codes for each benchmark case:
+Below are the example codes for each use case:

     ```
     $ git clone https://github.com/IntelAI/models.git